Coping with council tax debts

 What to do if you can’t pay your council tax

-If you are unable to pay your council tax bills for any reason then it’s important to call your local council and to explain the situation you’re in.
-There’s a good chance that you can reach an arrangement with your council’s finance department to spread the payments of money you owe over an extended period of time.
+If you are unable to pay your council tax bill for any reason then it’s important to call your local council and to explain the situation you’re in.
+There’s a good chance that you can reach an arrangement with your council’s finance department to spread the amount you owe over an extended period of time.

-If you continuously fail to meet your council tax obligations and you rack up arrears over a period of months without explanation then it’s likely that you will be obliged to pay the amount you owe for the entire year upfront rather than in instalments.
+If you continuously fail to meet your council tax obligations and you rack up arrears over a period of months without explanation then it’s likely that the council will ask you to pay the amount you owe for the entire year upfront rather than in instalments.
 Where requests for these payments go unheeded, your council can ask a Magistrates’ Court for a Liability Order against you which demands that you settle your debts and pay costs for the processes involved.

 What else can happen?

 There is scope for councils to retrieve any money you owe them straight from your wages if you continually ignore a court order taken out against you.
-Or, if you’re on any form of benefits, then you could find that the amounts you receive are reduced in order to see your council tax arrears reduced.
+Or, if you’re on any form of benefits, then you could find that the amounts you receive are reduced in order to repay your council tax arrears.

 In extreme cases, your local council can instruct bailiffs to seize assets you own in order to cover the debts you owe as council tax arrears.
 And, if this doesn’t succeed as a means of settling your arrears, then a Magistrates’ Court can apply for a warrant to send you to prison for up to three months.